mattstyles/raid/readme.md

 The Raid codebase has been written to encourage collaboration and uses [lerna](https://lernajs.io/) to implement a monorepo.
 To hook dependencies up correctly prefer `yarn` over `npm`.

-To get going you can let lerna do the heavy lifting so you simply need to clone the repository, install the root dependencies and then let lerna hook things together.
+To get going you can let lerna do the heavy lifting; clone the repository, install the root dependencies and then let lerna hook things together by running the `setup` script.

 To fire in to the examples run `yarn start` after letting lerna hook things up.
 This is also a live development environment and will automatically reload the browser when there are changes to any of the packages.